adamcharnock/mate3/README.md

 For each you can access the help (i.e. `mate3 <cmd> -h`) for more information.

-## Using `mate3_pg` to write data to Postgres
+## Writing data to Postgres

-TODO: THis isn't implemented under the new API!
+> NB: this used to be in `mate3_pg` command, but has been moved to `./examples/postgres_monitor.py`.

-The `mate3_pg` command reads data from your Mate3 and writes it to a Postgres database.
+The `postgress_monitor.py` command reads data from your Mate3 and writes it to a Postgres database.

 In addition to a Mate3s connected to your network, you will need: